 “Thank you for your service, ma’am,” Sgt.
 Romesha ironizes gratefully.
 “There’s more where that came from,” she replies.

 The running joke of using this empty platitude–one civilians have been trained to offer veterans like a useless scrap of paper– is part of a repertoire of gallows humor many if not most war films liberally deploy.
 Imagine spitting out a piece of brain from the man blown apart beside you.
 Watching a comrade bleed out.
 Sending someone to resupply ammunition and seeing them killed 5 feet away.
-The closest thing we get to the derealizing horror of this kind of violence is in the response of the cherry who is evacuated for psychological trauma.
+The closest thing we get to the derealizing horror of this kind of violence is in the suicidal response of an inexperienced soldier aptly named Younger who is evacuated for psychological trauma.
 Thank you for your service.

 Oddly, perhaps, the filmmakers chose not to show a moment when Broward, the third captain, shoots the men’s adopted stray dog as a gesture to placate an Afghan man that has been bitten.